 Fire needs oxygen to burn faster, and wind delivers this perfectly.
 In addition to feeding fires, wind can create dry surface moisture and make vegetation more apt to burn easily.
 High winds can also impact wildfire spread, pushing flames, sparks, and pieces of burning wood into new directions or reinforcing the fire’s advancement speed.

-Bottom Line: We Must Consider the Whole Environmental Picture
+Bottom Line: When It Comes To Extreme Weather, We Must Consider The Whole Environmental Picture